Skip to contents

 efficiency = efficiency,

-possible_controls = constraint_generator(area=area,
+possible_controls = constraint_generator(

 nb_disc_stock = 20,